-All students and parents must attend the Opening Ceremony which will be held in Litton-Reaves Hall, Sunday, June 23 at 3:00 p.m.
-The program will consist of guest speakers and an overview of the VGSA.
-At the conclusion of the Opening Ceremony parents and family will be asked to leave and students will remain in the auditorium.
+All students and parents must attend the Opening Ceremony, which will be held in Litton-Reaves Hall Auditorium (1670), Saturday, June 28 at 2:30 p.m.
+At the conclusion of the Opening Ceremony, parents and family will be asked to leave and students will remain in the auditorium with VGSA staff.